cosmos72/stmx/README.md

 and can also rollback or retry, all non-transactional code inside an atomic block may be executed more times than expected, or may be executed when **not** expected.

-Some STM implementations, especially for statically-typed languages, forbid performing input/output during a transaction on the ground that I/O is not transactional: if a transaction sends an irreversible command to the outside world, there is no way to undo it in case the transaction rolls back, retries or conflicts.
+Some transactional memory implementations, especially for statically-typed languages, forbid performing input/output during a transaction on the ground that I/O is not transactional: if a transaction sends an irreversible command to the outside world, there is no way to undo it in case the transaction rolls back, retries or conflicts.

 STMX does not implement such restrictions, i.e. I/O and any other irreversible action can also be performed inside an atomic block.
-This means you are free to launch missiles during a transaction, and blow the world when you shouldn't have. **You have been warned.**
+This means you are free to launch missiles during a transaction, and destroy the world when you shouldn't have. **You have been warned.**

 Despite the risk, there are at least two reasons for such a design choice:
 * Forbidding I/O operations inside transactions, if done at all, should be done